 - Pinch salt

-Sprinkle about 3/4 of this mixture over the bottom of the prepared springform pan.
+- Sprinkle about 3/4 of this mixture over the bottom of the prepared springform pan.
 Don't press it down at all, but move it around a bit so it goes up the sides just a bit.
 Scatter the prepared apple slices over the crumbs (avoiding the sides), then sprinkle the remaining crumb mixture evenly over the top.
 Again, do not press down.
 Leave it as is.
+Place the springform pan on top of a baking sheet (to catch any liquid from the apples that might leak from the pan!).
 Bake in the preheated oven for 20 minutes.

-When cake base has baked 20 minutes, remove from oven and carefully pour the egg mixture over the top.
-Return cake to oven and cook for a further 20 minutes.
+- When cake base has baked 20 minutes, remove from oven and carefully pour the egg mixture over the top.
+REDUCE THE OVEN TEMPERATURE TO 325F (or 315F for a dark pan and return the cake to oven and cook for a further 20 minutes.

-When the cake has baked for 20 minutes, remove from oven.
+- When the cake has baked for 20 minutes, remove from oven.
 (The egg mixture should have set somewhat so that the crumbs won't sink into the cake.
-If it is too liquidy still, return to the oven for a few more minutes.)
+If it is quite liquid still, return to the oven for a few more minutes.)
 Evenly sprinkle the crumb mixture over the top.
-Return to the oven and bake a further 20 - 25 minutes or until the edges are starting to become golden and pull away from the edge and the center is set.
+Return to the oven and bake a further 20 - 30 minutes or until the edges are pulled away from the sides of the pan, the top crumbles are light golden and the centre is set.
 As long as it's not too jiggly and a tester inserted in the centre comes out with just crumbs (not liquid), it's ready to take out of the oven.
 It should have bake about 60-65 total, including all 3 steps.